 You shouldn't have issues using this mouse and its software with the most common operating systems.
 However, some programmable functions are OS-specific, meaning that they're not compatible with other OS.

-This mouse is unique thanks to its vertical design.
+This mouse is unique thanks to its vertical, ergonomic design.
 This is useful to put your wrist in a neutral position, where the wrist strain is minimal.
-However, it might take time to get used to it, especially since some buttons are in awkward spots.
+However, it might take time to get used to it if you generally use traditionally-shaped mice, especially since some buttons are in awkward spots.
+See our recommendations for the best mouse, the best wireless mouse, and the best ergonomic mouse.

 The Logitech MX Master 3 and the Logitech MX Vertical are both great office mice.
 The MX Master 3 feels better built, has customizable gesture-based controls, and features a side horizontal wheel, which is great for scrolling sideways through Excel spreadsheets.
 However, the MX Vertical's shape is more ergonomic and should help reduce strain on the wrist.
 The MX Vertical is also more suitable for people with small hands, as they should be able to reach all the buttons easier when using palm grip.